dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:26-35 %}

 The `formInput` method provides the same functionality as the `_onFormInput` method in the `App` class and the `submitForm` method is analogous to the `_addWorker` method from the `App` class.
 The implementations vary slightly as the `ApplicationContext` has dedicated fields to store the state information.
 Also, since the `ApplicationContext` is not a widget, it cannot call `invalidate();` to schedule a re-render.
-Instead the instance needs to call the `invalidator` function passed on and stored on construction.
+Instead the instance needs to call the `invalidator` function passed in and stored on construction.

 Notice that the `ApplicationContext` does not contain any code to load state information.
 Currently its only role is only to manage the application's state provided on initialization via its `constructor`.
 However as the requirements for the application become more advanced, the `ApplicationContext` could make requests to fetch and modify data from a remote service or local storage mechanism.